0xPolygon/polygon-docs/docs/miden/vm/user-docs/stdlib/collections.md

-# Collections
 Namespace `std::collections` contains modules for commonly-used authenticated data structures.
 This includes:

 - A Merkle Mountain range.
 - A Sparse Merkle Tree with 64-bit keys.
 - A Sparse Merkle Tree with 256-bit keys.

-## Merkle Mountain Range
+## Merkle mountain range

-Module `std::collections::mmr` contains procedures for manipulating [Merkle Mountain Range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md) data structure which can be used as an append-only log.
+Module `std::collections::mmr` contains procedures for manipulating [Merkle mountain range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md) data structure which can be used as an append-only log.

 The following procedures are available to read data from and make updates to a Merkle Mountain Range.